David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 Ignorance and Want

 Ragged Schools were free schools, run through charity, in which the poorest children received religious instruction and a rudimentary education.
-Dickens generally applauded the work of these schools although he disapproved of introducing religious doctrine at the expense of a practical education which would help the pupil become a self-sufficient member of society.
+Dickens generally applauded the work of these schools although he disapproved of introducing religious doctrine at the expense of a practical education which would help the pupil become a self-sufficient member of society (Ackroyd, 1990, p.
+406-407).
 Despite the availability of these schools, most poor children remained uneducated due to the demand for child labor and the apathy of parents, wretchedly poor and uneducated themselves.

 Dickens introduces these children in A Christmas Carol through the allegorical twins, Ignorance and Want.
 The Ghost of Christmas Present shows them, wretched and almost animal in appearance, to Scrooge with the warning: "This boy is Ignorance.
 This girl is Want.
-Beware them both, and all of their degree, but most of all beware this boy, for on his brow I see that written which is Doom, unless the writing be erased."
+Beware them both, and all of their degree, but most of all beware this boy, for on his brow I see that written which is Doom, unless the writing be erased" (Christmas Books-A Christmas Carol, p.
+57).

 The Death of Tiny Tim

-Michael Patrick Hearn, in his book The Annotated Christmas Carol, reports that one observer of a public reading by Dickens of A Christmas Carol in Boston in 1867 noted that the passage of Tiny Tim's death "brought out so many pocket handkerchiefs that it looked as if a snow-storm had somehow gotten into the hall without tickets."
+Michael Patrick Hearn, in his book The Annotated Christmas Carol, notes that Clarence Cook, reporting for the New York Tribune after attending a public reading by Dickens of A Christmas Carol in Boston in 1867, noted that the passage of Tiny Tim's death "brought out so many pocket handkerchiefs that it looked as if a snow-storm had somehow gotten into the hall without tickets" (Hearn, 2004, p.
+249, n.
+2).

 Sabbatarianism